Tutorial

 exit((new Bootstrap())('prod-cli-hal-api-app', $GLOBALS, $_SERVER));

-Request with console command.
-POST, but for convenience we pass parameters in the form of a query.
+Make a request with a console command.
+It’s a POST, but in BEAR.Sunday, parameters are passed in the form of a query.

 php bin/test.php post '/todos?todo=shopping'